Searching for Elusive Dark Sectors with Terrestrial and Celestial Observations

-The other aspect that we would like to discuss about the RS dark sector model concerns the high-energy limit of Eq.~(\ref{eq:TTRScorrelator}).
+The other aspect that we would like to discuss about the RS dark sector model concerns the high-energy limit of Eq.~(\ref{eq:TTRScorrelator}) (similar considerations appeared previously in the literature, see also the related arguments of Refs.~\cite{Fichet:2019hkg,Costantino:2020msc}).
 We expect that for $p^2\gg \Lir^2$ the expression of $\langle T_{\mu\nu}^{DS} T_{\rho\sigma}^{DS}\rangle$ tends to the result valid for a CFT dynamics, see Eq.~(\ref{eq:2ptT}).
 However, Eq.~(\ref{eq:TTRScorrelator}) has been obtained from a tree-level calculation in the 5D theory, which, on the 4D holographic side, corresponds to the leading order in $1/N_{CFT}$, where $N_{CFT}$ is the number of colors of the CFT dynamics.
 Correspondingly, the form factor $F(p^2)$ has an infinite series of poles on the real axis, interpreted as due to the exchange of non-interacting, stable bound states in 4D.
 The corresponding spectral function, computed by taking the imaginary part of $F(p^2)$, is an infinite sum of delta functions.
 It is thus clear that when taking the limit $p^2\gg \Lir^2$, $F(p^2)$ does not lead to the logarithm predicted by a CFT.
-The solution to this apparent paradox comes by noticing that after including 1-loop corrections in the UV brane-to-brane calculation, the poles of $F(p^2)$ acquire an imaginary part and move above the real axis.
-This fact has a simple interpretation in the 4D holographic theory: the finite width of the resonances comes in only at next order in $1/N_{CFT}$.
+The solution to this apparent paradox comes by noticing that after including 1-loop corrections in the UV brane-to-brane calculation, the poles of $F(p^2)$ acquire an imaginary part and move above the real axis.~\footnote{The 1-loop corrections also introduce a multiparticle branch cut on the real axis.
+This effect has been neglected in deriving Eq.~(\ref{eq:TTRScorrelator}).} This fact has a simple interpretation in the 4D holographic theory: the finite width of the resonances comes in only at next order in $1/N_{CFT}$.